DONATE TO THIS

 11 people are interested

-This is our sixth annual code-a-thon taking place on January 29- 31st, 2020.
+This is our eighth annual Code-A-Thon taking place on January 27- 29th, 2023.
 Competing in diverse teams, students work to explore global issues and create a functional website that offers a solution to society.
-This weekend is not just about learning to code, it is about learning to work in teams, solve complex problems, cross collaborate, synthesize information, and most importantly meet new friends and have fun learning.
-The program is about getting students out of their comfort zones to learn 21st century workforce skills.
+This weekend is not just about learning to code, it is about learning to work in teams, solve complex problems, cross-collaborate, synthesize information, and most importantly meet new friends and have fun learning.
+The program is about getting students out of their comfort zones to learn 21st-century workforce skills.